124k3/java-reusable-code/README.md

 # java-reusable-code

-A Simple repository which started from the thought *"Man, Before felling like a log.
+A Simple repository which started from the thought

+*"Man, Before felling like a log.
 I should code for a little bit"*
-> **Long Story short**: I filled this repo with everyDay coding chores.

 ## File list